-All IRUs have one CMC board installed.
+All IRUs have one or two CMC boards installed.
 The following subsections describe the basic features of the controllers:

 Note: For additional information on controller commands, see the SGI UV CMC Controller Software User's Guide (P/N 007-5636-00x).